-Wedding thank you cards: just when you've wrapped up your celebrating and are getting used to that new second ring on your finger, you realize you have this one last thing to do as newlyweds.
+Wedding thank you cards: Just when you've wrapped up your celebrating and are getting used to that new second ring on your finger, you realize you have this one last thing to do as newlyweds.
 While the task is often viewed as a chore, it's important to remember that this is a special way to take time out and thank those who spent your special day with you.

 In the spirit of tradition, wedding thank you cards should be mailed in a timely manner, and the idea of mailing them within a year is a myth.
 A window of one to three months is more proper and provides ample time to ensure they are ordered, written, addressed, signed, sealed, and delivered without leaving the couple feeling overwhelmed.

 If you have quite a few to complete, don't go it alone or try to cram it all into one session.
-Break up the process into smaller tasks and set goals for a certain amount to do each day.
+Break up the process into smaller tasks, and set goals for a certain amount to do each day.
 Don't forget to split the "work" with your partner, too!

-When it comes to thank you card recipients, make a list and check it twice.
+When it comes to thank-you-card recipients, make a list and check it twice.
 What may seem like a simple oversight to you, and while mail errors do happen, nobody wants a valued guest to feel slighted upon not receiving a thank you message.
-By being organized and thorough, you can ensure you've done all you can to ensure that every person who should have one gets one.
+By being organized and thorough, you can make certain you've done all you can to ensure that every person who should receive a thank you note gets one.